sensedeep/onedoc/docs/api/model/methods.md

 If the method fails to update, it will throw an exception.
 If `params.throw` is set to false, an exception will not be thrown and the method will return `undefined`.

-The optional params are described in [Model API Params](#model-api-params).
+The optional params are described in [Model API Params](../params).

-The `params.add` parameter may be set a value to add to property.
+The `params.add` parameter may be set to a value to add to the property.
 The `params.delete` parameter may be set to a hash, where the hash keys are the property sets to modify and the values are the items in the sets to remove.
 The `params.remove` parameter may be set to a list of properties to remove.
 The `params.set` parameter may be set to a hash, where the hash keys are the properties to modify and the values are expresions.